Hyperparticle/LemmaTag/README.md

 Please cite this project ([PDF](https://arxiv.org/pdf/1808.03703.pdf)) as

 > Daniel Kondratyuk, Tomáš Gavenčiak, Milan Straka, and Jan Hajič.
 2018. "**LemmaTag: Jointly Tagging and Lemmatizing for Morphologically Rich Languages with BRNNs**".
-In *Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP 2018)*.
+In *Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing*.
+Association for Computational Linguistics.

 ```bibtex
 @InProceedings{D18-1532,